 Prompt formatting

-persona_data.prompts provides helpers for two evaluation patterns: chatting with a persona in character, and asking a persona to answer a multiple-choice question.
+persona_data.prompts covers two evaluation patterns: chatting with a persona in character, and asking a persona to answer a multiple-choice question.

 from persona_data.synth_persona import SynthPersonaDataset